-- In the diagnosis of ulcer molle, HIV and syphilis serologies should be performed at the beginning of the therapy and 6 weeks thereafter.
+- When ulcer molle is diagnosed, HIV and syphilis serologies should be performed at the beginning of therapy and 6 weeks afterwards.

-In a biopsy from the ulcer base, Giemsa staining can be used to visualize the organism in granulation tissue inside and outside macrophages.
+In a biopsy from the base of the ulcer, Giemsa staining can be used to visualise the organism in the granulation tissue inside and outside macrophages.

-Ulcus molle lymphangitis with development of abscesses.
-Without therapy, fistulations occur after lymph node cedation.
-Risk of further infections (other STI) is greatly increased.
+Ulcus molle lymphangitis with formation of abscesses.
+Without therapy, fistulation follows lymph node abscessation.
+Risk of further infections (other STI) greatly increased.

 - Al-Tawfiq JA, Spinola SM.
 Haemophilus ducreyi: clinical disease and pathogenesis.
 Current Opinion in Infectious Diseases 2002;15:43-7.